 The next offered session of OTLI has been designed to fit into full-time faculty members' schedules for five three-hour Friday sessions during the spring 2014 semester (January 24 and 31; February 7, 14, and 21 from 1-4 p.m.).
 Registration for the spring 2014 Institute is now closed; if you'd like to be placed upon the waitlist, please email the Reinert Center at email@example.com

 - To see what past summer Institute schedules have looked like, please click here.

 - To see what past 5-Friday Institute schedules have looked like, please click here.

 Important to note: Each session of OTLI is capped at 12 participants to maintain the quality of attention and high level of interaction within the Institute.
 Furthermore, registration fills up early (so you may be placed on a waitlist), and preference is given to those full-time teaching faculty members who have not already gone through the Institute, are planning to teach an online or blended course in the next two semesters, and represent a cross-section of faculty from different departments, schools, and programs at Saint Louis University so as to foster an interdisciplinary cohort interested in exploring effective practices and pedagogy for teaching online.

 The Institute is particularly well-suited for faculty who will be teaching online or in blended courses during the academic year immediately following the Institute experience, as participants will leave the Institute with an online course designed and at least partially constructed in Blackboard Learn, formerly SLU Global.

 This annual event is a full-day series of workshops and presentations, typically held on the Thursday before spring classes begin.
 The Winter Institute has a different focus each year.
-The upcoming 2013 Winter Institute will focus on Engaging All Learners.
 Past Winter Institutes include: Writing to Learn at a Jesuit Institution and Teaching at a Jesuit Institution: Informing Our Practice.